StatCan/jupyter-apis/README.md

 _Recommended_

-You can use the vscode debugger to run the backend, just copy the below contents to a file at path `.vscode/launch.json`, replacing
+You can use the vscode debugger to run the backend, just copy the below contents to a file at path `.vscode/launch.json`.
-`kubeflow.user` with your cloud email.
 ```json
 {
     "version": "0.2.0",